d0tTino/Culture/README.md

 - Modify the agent's cognitive process in `src/agents/graphs/basic_agent_graph.py`
 - Change initialization parameters in `src/app.py`
 - Add new agent capabilities by extending the base classes
+- Define a specific simulation scenario in `src/app.py`

 ## Development